-Tara Jepsen is an actor and writer living in Los Angeles, California.
-She and Beth Lisick created, wrote and acted in original web series Rods and Cones, released by Jill Soloway and Rebecca Odes’s Wifey.tv September 2014.
+Tara and longtime collaborator Beth Lisick created, wrote and acted in original web series Rods and Cones, released by Joey Soloway and Rebecca Odes’s Wifey.tv September 2014.
 Rods and Cones was named one of Indiewire’s 25 Best Series/Creators of 2014.
 Tara has written and performed original sketch comedy with Lisick throughout the U.S. since 1999.
 They have appeared at Dixon Place in NYC, at San Francisco’s Sketchfest, at the UCB in Los Angeles, and myriad additional venues as themselves and as characters.
 She has a featured extra role in season two of Amazon’s Golden Globe-winning series Transparent.

-Tara has performed stand-up comedy at various small/indie venues in Los Angeles and San Francisco.
+Tara has performed stand-up comedy at various indie venues in Los Angeles and San Francisco.

 photo by Tammy Rae Carland